abstractlyZach/reZIDE/README.md

 ## Motivation
-Ever since I started using an ultrawide monitor in favor of 2 separate monitors, I realized that it was really annoying to open up a ton of windows and resize them when it was always just a few repeatable configurations.

 Tiling window managers are powerful and flexible and I love using them.
-However, I ran into one issue: *I'm lazy.* When I open a ton of ...
+However, I ran into one issue: *I'm lazy.*

+Whenever I sit down to work, I usually want to open a group of 2+ windows.
+Each window takes 5s-30s to get to a useful state.
+That's way too much effort.
+I couldn't be bothered.

+Here are some groups of windows (AKA layouts) that I commonly use:

 ### python mode
 * editor for source code
 * editor for tests
 * browser for documentation/tickets
-* terminal for arbitrary commands like linting and running tests
+* terminal for arbitrary commands like linting, running tests, and installing packages

 ### web dev mode
 * editor for source code
 * editor for tests
 * small terminal running linter
 * small terminal using a filewatcher to run tests
-* small terminal to automatically run typescript compiler
+* small terminal running the typescript compiler
-* medium terminal to run arbitrary commands
+* medium terminal for running arbitrary commands

 ### documentation mode
 * editor for document
 * browser/pager for source material
-* window that uses a filewatcher to autocompile the documentation
+* terminal for compiling document into pdf
+* pdf viewer for viewing compiled pdf

 There were also a lot of consistent configurations that I wanted to use that just wouldn't work out of the box.
 I like splitting my monitor up with 25-50-25 or 20-60-20 ratios and